dandyling/university-search/README.md

 # University Search

-This is a website that search for the universities in the world using the API [here](http://universities.hipolabs.com)
+This is a website that search for the universities in the world using [this API](http://universities.hipolabs.com)

 ## To install and develop